• Skip to primary navigation

 Moraine Lake in Winter

-The Moraine Lake Road is closed in winter (usually from October thru May).
+The Moraine Lake Road is closed in winter (usually from October through May).
 Although it is possible to cross-country ski in the area, there are severe avalanche risks.
 Access to the lake itself is closed in winter.

 Where to Stay